 Happy Thanksgiving!
 There is so much for which we have as Christians to be thankful!
-Despite our best (worst) efforts, God continuously gives us undeserved grace because of Jesus sacrifice on the cross.
-While year after year, our world seems to us to be falling deeper into sin and depravity, we remain thankful that our hope is in Christ and His promise to make all things new again.
+Despite our best (worst) efforts, God continuously gives us undeserved grace because of Jesus’ sacrifice on the cross.
+While our world seems to us to be falling deeper into sin and depravity with each year that goes by, we remain thankful that our hope is in Christ and His promise to make all things new again.

 In August of 2015, Vanco Payment Solutions conducted an online survey of 1,002 U.S. Christian churchgoers.
 They created a report that details the survey’s findings about current attitudes toward e-Giving, the most compelling motivations for church giving and preferences for communication and technology.
 Some of their findings were that: